The Languages and Multicultural Education Resource Centre (LMERC) is a specialist resource centre for schools across all sectors.

 - staff group visits (by appointment)

-- postal service for rural schools.
+- postal service for government schools in rural areas.

 Languages and Multicultural Education Resource Centre (LMERC) online catalogue – You do not need to be a member to search the LMERC catalogue.
 To search the library, enter your search term in the box at the top of the screen.